vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

 The word lavender is misspelled consistently in chapter 1 oops

+## Improvement: Window size at top level
+Currently the code is checking the window size at the Chapter level.
+This should probably be done in Main and passed down.

 ## Note: Clickable sample
 Not sure where to leave this note, so I'll put it here.